feldera/feldera/docs/connectors/sources/datagen.md

   If not set, the range is 24h.
 Range values are required to be `>=0`.
 - For date types specifies the min/max in days from the number of days since January 1, 1970.
   If not set, a range of `[0, 54787)` is used by default (1970-01-01 -- 2100-01-01).
-- For array types specifies the min/max number of elements it should contain.
+- For array, binary or varbinary types specifies the min/max number of elements it should contain.
   If not set, a range of `[0, 5)` is used by default.
 Range values are required to be >=0.
 - For map types specifies the min/max number of key-value pairs it should contain.
   If not set, a range of `[0, 5)` is used by default.